 When I was 5 years old, my dad did his CS master degree, and I learned from him while he was doing his homework.
 I never stopped programming since then.
 I was interested in the free software movement from an early age.
 I believe knowledge should be available for everyone, for free.

 I love nature.
 I feel at home when hiking in the desert and when climbing green mountains.
 I do not eat animals.
-I lived two years in small bus that I converted to a house-on-wheels in 2016.
+I lived two years in a small bus that I converted to a house-on-wheels in 2016.
 You can read more about it here.

 I try hard to remind myself that answering fast is many times answering wrong.
 I love John Perry Barlow’s “Adult Principles”, because it feels simple, humble and true.
-I think that the Civil Rights Movement in the US was one of the greatest examples of how should one fight for their freedom.
+I think that the Civil Rights Movement in the US was one of the greatest examples of how one should fight for their freedom.